Massachusetts Protective Order Lawyer

 What is a 209A protective order, and when might I need one?

 Emma has been going through a very difficult time.
 Her long-time boyfriend and the father of her two children, Earl, recently lost his job.
-The stress of unemployment added to the couple’s already rocky relationship, and Earl has grown increasingly abusive and violent towards Emma.
-Earl has verbally abused Emma in front of the children in their shared home, and he also slapped her on two occasions.
+Unemployment stress worsened the couple’s already rocky relationship.
+Earl became more abusive and violent toward Emma.
+He verbally abused her in front of the children.
+Earl slapped her twice.
 Then, last night, Earl beat Emma until she almost lost consciousness and threatened to kill her before fleeing the home.
 Emma knows she needs to contact a trusted attorney and inquire about her rights.

-One particular recourse for Emma, and for anyone in her situation, is to seek a protective order under Massachusetts General Laws chapter 209A.
+Emma and others in her situation can seek a Massachusetts protective order.
+This is under Massachusetts General Laws chapter 209A.
 Restraining orders in general are ways for the court to compel a defendant to stop doing something.
-A protective order, sometimes also referred to as a restraining order, serves to protect a victim of domestic abuse, which is perpetrated by a member or former member of the victim’s household.
+A Massachusetts protective order, also called a restraining order, protects victims of domestic abuse.
+A current or former member of the victim’s household must commit the abuse.
 It may also serve to protect a victim from abuse or violence perpetrated by someone the victim is/was dating.

 The Process

-It is important to note that a 209A protective order case is civil, and not criminal, in nature.
-The person seeking the order (the victim of abuse) files the case against the defendant (the abuser), and no prosecutor is involved.
-However, if the court grants a 209A protective order, and the defendant violates that order, then the defendant might be committing a crime and therefore might be arrested.
-Violation of the protective order might occur through continued abuse, threats, or in some cases even by contacting the victim despite the court’s orders not to do so.
+It is important to note that a 209A protective order case is civil and not criminal in nature.
+The victim of abuse files the case against the abuser, and no prosecutor is involved.
+However, If the court grants a 209A protective order and the abuser violates it, the abuser may commit a crime.
+The abuser could be arrested for violating the order through continued abuse, threats, or contacting the victim.

 Rights of the Defendant